moleculerjs/site/source/docs/runner.md

 ---
 _Added in: v0.8.0_

 There is a project runner helper script in the Moleculer project.
 You can use it if you want to create small repos for services.
 In this case you needn't to create a ServiceBroker with options.
-Just put your options to the environment variables or create a `moleculer.config.js` or `moleculer.config.json` file in the root of repo fill it with your options and call the `moleculer-runner` in the NPM scripts.
+Just create a `moleculer.config.js` or `moleculer.config.json` file in the root of repo fill it with your options and call the `moleculer-runner` within the NPM scripts.
+As an other solution you can put it to the environment variables instead of putting options to file.

+{% note info Production-ready %}
+In production we recommend put options to the environment variables!
+Use `moleculer.config.js` only in development.
+{% endnote %}

 ## Syntax
 ```